LvAobo/gaussian-pid/README.md

 - All random seeds are fixed (`seed = 20260503`) so a fresh clone produces bit-identical figures.
-- The `pidtools.py` discrete reference implementation is included so Experiment&nbsp;2 is self-contained; it was originally developed for a companion paper that is also under review.
+- The `pidtools.py` discrete reference implementation is included so Experiment 2 is self-contained; it was originally developed for a companion paper that is also under review.
+- The `gpid` package fetched by `requirements.txt` is third-party code released by Venkatesh et al.; we use it only as a black box baseline in Experiment 5.

 ---